wfjm/w11/doc/w11a_os_guide.md

 ### <a id="simh">simh simulator setup</a>

-Sometimes it is good to compare the w11a behavior with the PDP-11 software emulator from the simh project (see http://simh.trailing-edge.com/).
+Sometimes it is good to compare the w11a behavior with the PDP-11 software emulator from the simh project (see https://github.com/simh/simh).

-Under `$RETROBASE/tools/simh` two setup files are provided with configure simh to reflect the w11a setup as close as possible:
+Under `$RETROBASE/tools/simh` two setup files are provided which configure simh to reflect the w11a setup as close as possible:
 - `setup_w11a_min.scmd`
-  Very close the current w11a state when it runs on an s3board
+  Very close to the current w11a state when it runs on an s3board
   - processor: 11/70, no FPP, 1 Mbyte
   - periphery:   2 DL11, LP11, RK11, PC11
 - `setup_w11a_max.scmd`